CISecurity/ControlsAssessmentSpecification/control-11/control-11.4.rst

 .. list-table::

 	* - **Metric**
-	  - | What percentage of inventoried network devices match the allowable version for that
-	    | device/OS?
+	  - | The percentage of assets configured to send backups to an isolated instance
 	* - **Calculation**
-	  - If M2 > 0, then :code:`M4 / M2`; otherwise :code:`0`
+	  - :code:`M2 / M1`

 .. history
 .. authors